AitijhyaModak/MedPred/README.md

 - In vscode terminal do `cd frontend`
 - Run `npm i`
 - Run `npm run dev`
-- The app runs at *http://localhost:5173* by default.
+- The app runs at *http://localhost:5173/predict*.

  Make sure the backend is also running at port 5000 for disease prediction to work.